Kami/libcloud-website-v2/source/_drafts/welcome-to-the-new-website.md

 New website now features a fully-fledged blog.

-We will use the blog to post important project news and announcement and keep you up to date with what is currently going on.
+We will use the blog to post important project news, keep you up to date with what is currently going on and post case studies and stories from projects and companies which are using Libcloud.

-For all the people who still use RSS readers to stay up to date, we now also offer an [ATOM feed][10].
+If you are using an RSS reader to stay up to date, we also offer an [ATOM feed][10].

 #### Updated Credits Page